torvalds/linux/Documentation/bpf/btf.rst

 2. BTF Type and String Encoding
 *******************************

-The file ``include/uapi/linux/btf.h`` provides high level definition on how types/strings are encoded.
+The file ``include/uapi/linux/btf.h`` provides high-level definition of how types/strings are encoded.

 The beginning of data blob must be::